admin-ch/CovidCertificate-SDK-iOS/README.md

  ## Architecture

-The SDK needs to be initialized with an environment.
+The SDK needs to be initialized with an environment and a api key.
 This allows for different verification rules per environment or other environment-specific settings.

+If you intend to integrate the CovidCertificate-SDK-iOS into your app, please get in touch with the [BAG](mailto:Covid-Zertifikat@bag.admin.ch) to get a token assigned.

 After initialization the following pipeline should be used: